CodeForPittsburgh/CivicHackingIsForEveryone/markdown/main.md

 ## Diagramming the Issue

+Your challenge is likely complex and it's unclear how to move forward.
 Ask "why?" and "how?" to break this problem into manageable chunks.

-## Seeking Solutions

-Finding and Verifying Data Sources

 ## Call to Action